eladzlot/gsh-cpt-pilot/supplementary/preregistration.md

 ## 2. Hypotheses

 1. The app will demonstrate similar efficacy in symptom reduction compared to equivalent face-to-face CPT treatment for PTSD.
-2. The app's uptake rates will not differ from the typical (???what is typical???) rates reported for PTSD treatments in the field.
+2. The app's dropout rates are expected to align with the average rates reported for guided internet-based treatments.
 3. There will be no difference in treatment efficacy or uptake between experienced therapists and non-experienced therapists.

 ---